Kevin McCarthy secures Speakership after historic floor battle

 Members huddled around Gaetz in intense discussion after the vote.
 At one point, Rep. Mike Rogers (R-Ala.) went up to the group in anger, and Rep. Richard Hudson (R-N.C.) physically pulled Rogers back.

-Republicans were about to adjourn until Monday — until Gaetz approached McCarthy, asking for one more vote.
+Republicans were about to adjourn until Monday — until Gaetz approached McCarthy, who asked for one more vote.
 On that ballot, all remaining holdouts flipped to vote present so he would win.

 He proved them wrong.

-Rep. Patrick McHenry (R-N.C.), a longtime friend of McCarthy, said in one of the final nominating speeches that he had “a front-row seat as he’s grown as a leader — and especially this week, as he’s grown as a leader.”
+Rep. Patrick McHenry (R-N.C.), a longtime friend of McCarthy’s, said in one of the final nominating speeches that he had “a front-row seat as he’s grown as a leader — and especially this week as he’s grown as a leader.”

 “He’s relentless.
 The man does not quit,” McHenry said of McCarthy.